-From ticket exchange flexibility to what to expect on arrival, read some of our FAQs below, or for any other enquires please contact us at email@example.com.
+From ticket exchange flexibility to what to expect on arrival, read our FAQs below to find out more.
+For any other enquires please contact us.

 TICKET EXCHANGE FLEXIBILITY

 Can I exchange my ticket to another date?